 Emma explains that “if you want to fight, you can’t socialize much, or even at all”.
 Each camp has their own schedule, but the first session, two or three hours, usually starts at 6 or 7am.
 Then, fighters eat and rest until 4 or 5pm, before going to the second training session for a further two or three hours.

 There are idyllic holidays in Thailand, but as the saying goes, ‘there’s no inspiration without perspiration!’

 The teacher of the stars Thohsaphon Sitiwatjana or Grand Master Toddy, is the expert in Muay Thai’s most successful world, and one that has contributed to his fame.
 He taught Gina Carano, while he was training champions in Las Vegas, and she starred in his documentary Ring Girls (2005) and the reality Fight Girls (2006).
 After that, Steven Soderbergh launched her to further international fame with his film Indomable (2011).
-Master Toddy himself discovered the potential success of Muay Thai thanks to cinema, when in 1974 he was signed to choreograph the fights for the 007 movie ‘The Man with the Golden Gun’.
+Master Toddy himself discovered the potential success of Muay Thai thanks to cinema, when in 1974 he was signed to choreograph the fights for the 007 movie The Man with the Golden Gun.
 After that, he decided try his luck in England, where in 1997, he opened the first Muay Thai gym outside of Thailand.
 Since then, Master Toddy has been known for his ability to make Muay Thai both fun and understandable for Westerners.
 Even celebrities are now training in Muay Thai and other contact sports, with names such as Uma Thurman, Angelina Jolie, Madonna, Ryan Gosling and Fernando Verdasco getting involved.
-Master Toddy is defined as “a coach of life, rather than a coach of Muay Thai.”
+Master Toddy is often described as not just a Muay Thai coach, but also a life coach.